The Most Dangerous Times of the Year for Your Heart

-“It takes years for plaque to develop in the coronary arteries, which supply the heart muscle with blood, and this process is accelerated if you have diabetes, high cholesterol, high blood pressure, and/or smoking history.
-It’s physical or emotional stress, however, that makes your heart start pounding, which in turn causes a coronary plaque to burst open, clot over, and deprive part of the heart muscle of blood—an event known as a heart attack,” says Christopher Kelly, MD, MS, cardiologist at North Carolina Heart and Vascular and co-author of Am I Dying?!: A Complete Guide to Your Symptoms and What to Do Next.
+"It takes years for plaque to develop in the coronary arteries, which supply the heart muscle with blood, and this process is accelerated if you have diabetes, high cholesterol, high blood pressure, and/or smoking history.
+It's physical or emotional stress, however, that makes your heart start pounding, which in turn causes a coronary plaque to burst open, clot over, and deprive part of the heart muscle of blood—an event known as a heart attack," says cardiologist Christopher Kelly, MD, co-author of Am I Dying?!: A Complete Guide to Your Symptoms and What to Do Next.

 "The winter holidays tend to be a more stressful time, since they involve visiting family members (including ones you don't like), traveling, preparing for parties, and drinking alcohol," Kelly adds.
 "People with coronary heart disease are therefore more likely to experience heart attacks during this time."